-- Soundly-analyzed methods: 23 out of the 101 methods contain no assumed statements.
-In case Clousot reports no warning, these methods are fully verified and, thus, our may-unverified instrumentation prunes the entire search space.
-Other code bases could have a smaller fraction of fully-verified methods, leading to less effective pruning. - Failing tests: The failing tests generated by each configuration do not necessarily reveal bugs in the containing methods.
+- Sample size: We used 101 methods from nine C# projects and from solutions to 13 programming tasks. - Static analyzer: For our experiments, we used a modular (as opposed to whole-program) static analyzer, namely, Clousot.
+Moreover, our experimental results depend on the deliberate sources of unsoundness and verification results of this particular analyzer.
+Note that there are a few sources of unsoundness in Clousot that our tool chain does not capture [13], for instance, about reflection or unmanaged code. - Soundly-analyzed methods: 23 out of the 101 methods contain no assumed statements.
+Clousot reports no warning for 16 of them, and thus, these methods are fully verified and our may-unverified instrumentation prunes the entire search space.
+However, our results are not significantly affected by including these methods: the difference in running times with and without fully-verified methods is minor (e.g., $MAY \times MUST$ is still 50.3% faster than PV). - Failing tests: The failing tests generated by each configuration do not necessarily reveal bugs in the containing methods.
 This is inherent to unit testing since methods are tested in isolation rather than in the context of the entire program.
 However, 50 out of the 101 methods validate their parameters (and for 10 methods no parameter validation was necessary), which suggests that programmers did intend to prevent failures in these methods.